umdevelopera/um-polylang/readme.txt

 Download ZIP file from GitHub or Google Drive.
 You can find download links here: https://github.com/umdevelopera/um-polylang

 == Changelog ==

+= 1.2.1: December 18, 2024 =

+* Enhancements:

+	- Tweak: The core page links are localized using the `page_link` hook.
+	- Tweak: The logout redirect URL is localized.

 = 1.2.0: November 10, 2024 =